gvwilson/sensibleadventures/cloudherd/new.md

 Then she spotted Kulbinder approaching along the path and wiped her tears off her cheeks.

-Breakfast was more cheese, the last of the dried fruit, and the last drops from Thokmay's canteen.
-He hung the little piece of dayglass in a finely-woven net bag on his knapsack to recharge it, then unpicked the stitching on his sleeve to remove the yellow ribbon sewn on it.
+Breakfast was more cheese and the last of the dried fruit.
+Thokmay hung the little piece of dayglass in a finely-woven net bag on his knapsack to recharge it, then unpicked the stitching on his sleeve to remove the yellow ribbon sewn on it.
 "Just to make it official," he shrugged.

 They picked their way downhill through the trees, steering toward the mouth of the cloud pen every chance they had.
 The underbrush was